Department of Geography

 BTEC Diploma DD in a relevant subject + A at A Level

 Welsh Baccalaureate + 2 A Levels B + AA

-Access to HE Diploma 60 credits overall in a relevant Social Science or Humanities subject, with 45 credtis at Level 3, including 36 credits at Distinction and 9 credits at Merit
+Access to HE Diploma Award of Access to HE Diploma in a social science or arts and humanities subject, with 45 credits at Level 3, including 36 at Distinction and 9 at Merit

 GCSE Maths grade 4/C

 The A Level entry requirements for this course are:

 A Levels + additional qualifications ABB + B in the EPQ

 BTEC Extended Diploma DDD in a relevant subject